 So you thought the Elk-Kings 25K was steep and technical?
-This new distance, the mountain marathon, is really not for the faint-of-heart.
+This mountain marathon is Euro-style mountain running, right here in Oregon.
+It really is not for the faint-of-heart.
 It’s for those who eat class 3 scrambles for breakfast, bombing descents for lunch, and hill repeats for dinner.
-Plus it is a bit longer than a marathon – you’ll run for 27.5 mile – it’s in the mountains afterall.
+Plus it is a bit longer than a marathon – you’ll run for 27.5 mile – it’s in the mountains after all.
 You’ll get 8,000 feet of gain.
 Yes, that was 8,000′ of climbing and a little more than that in descending.
 Tempted?

 The race starts at Elk Creek Campground at the same time and place as the 25K.
 You will need to pick up your bib and take a shuttle from the the Jones Creek Day Use Area, just east of the Tillamook Forest Center, on Highway 6.
 See a map .
 Please do not drive to the start line – bibs are only available at the Jones Creek Day Use Area.